wasmcompute/wasmcompute.com/documents/design/web_server.md

 This document contains the design of the web server.

+## Futures Research

+- Using locking code inside of an async environment, i.e. Why can we not use the standard std::sync::Mutex inside of an async environment? https://users.rust-lang.org/t/std-mutex-vs-futures-mutex-vs-futures-lock-mutex-for-async/41710/4
+- Why are we using DashMap inside of our WasmCore?
+Why do we require it to access a mut refernce to our hashmap and what are the performance implications of using a RwLock? https://www.reddit.com/r/rust/comments/eopxq5/announcing_dashmap_v3_taking_concurrent_hashmaps/

 ## URL

 Once users have uploaded and deployed an application to wasmcompute, they can